cloudposse/.github/SECURITY.md

 > [!NOTE]
 > **Bug Bounties**
 >
-> As an open-source company, Cloud Posse **does not** provide bug bounties for vulnerability disclosures.
+> Cloud Posse **does not** provide bug bounties for vulnerability disclosures.
+>
+> As an open-source company, we release our projects for free under a permissive license, encouraging community contributions.
+> We value all contributions equally and therefore don’t compensate specific ones, including those by security researchers.
+> This approach ensures fairness across our open-source community.
 >

 After you submit a report, we will endeavor to: